charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_DESIGN_AUDIT.md

 ## 🎯 Executive Summary

-FlowForge's atomic design implementation has been professionally audited and optimized for **scalability**, **performance**, and **maintainability**.
+Freestyla's atomic design implementation has been professionally audited and optimized for **scalability**, **performance**, and **maintainability**.
 This report documents the audit findings, optimizations applied, and best practices followed.

 **Status:** ✅ Production-Ready
 **Performance Grade:** A++